 1. The Commission shall, taking into account the views of [recognized experts,] [recognized experts identified in accordance with annex X], Stakeholders and relevant existing internationally accepted standards, make recommendations to the Council on the adoption and revision of Standards relating to Exploitation activities in the Area, including standards relating to [inter alia]:

 (a) Operational safety;

+[(a).Alt.
+The effective protection of human health and safety, and labour matters;]

 (b) The conservation [and Exploitation] of the Resources; and